nathabee/esp32-app-meteo/README.md

-Here is your **complete README** with an introduction, structured sections, and detailed installation instructions.
-I’ve formatted it for clarity and completeness. 🚀

----

 # **ESP32 Meteo Station: Full Stack Project**
 This project integrates:
 - **ESP32 hardware & Wokwi simulation** for weather data collection